-As in our prior [7] low temperature study, we find that the HBS tiling effectively describes the quasiperiodic layers, but the prefered chemical decoration of the tiles now becomes highly variable at certain sites.
+As in our prior low temperature study, we find that the HBS tiling effectively describes the quasiperiodic layers, but the prefered chemical decoration of the tiles now becomes highly variable at certain sites.
 This can be described both in perpendicular and in parallel space.
-We discuss the disorder in perpendicular space first.
+We discuss the structure and the disorder in perpendicular space first, then describe it in parallel space.